Caulophryne pelagica: Taxonomy

 Caulophryne pelagica was first formally described in 1902 as Melanocetus pelagicus by the German zoologist August Brauer with its type locality given as west of the Chagos Archipelago in the Indian Ocean from Valdivia station 228 from a depth of 0–2500 m in water with a bottom depth of 3460 m.
 This species is classified within the genus Caulophryne which is one of two genera within the family Caulophrynidae.
 The 5th edition of Fishes of the World classifies the Caulophrynidae within the suborder Ceratioidei of the order Lophiiformes, the anglerfishes.

 Etymology

-Caulophryne pelagica is a species within the genus Caulophryne, this name is a combination of caulis, which mean" stem", an allusion to the stem-like base of the illicium, with phryne, meaning "toad", a suffix commonly used in the names of anglerfish genera.
-Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
+Caulophryne pelagica is a species within the genus Caulophryne, a combination of caulis, "stem", an allusion to the stem-like base of the illicium, and phryne "toad", a suffix commonly used in the names of anglerfish genera.
+Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of a physical resemblance.
 The specific name pelagica derives from pelagios, meaning "of the open sea", a reference to the bathypelagic environment the holotype was collected from.